 Remember to look for the MCERTS certificate if you are looking for a new environmental reporting system.
 The certificate is your guarantee of high quality.

 There are many factors to keep in mind when reporting emissions.
 This applies to both the physical meters and the environmental reporting system.
 The analyser must be QAL1 certified and maintained and corrected according to EN 14181.
-The environmental calculations must be made as described in EN17255-1, and must be reported as described in the company’s environmental approval.
+The environmental calculations must be made as described in EN17255-1 and must be reported as described in the company’s environmental approval.
 With a MCERTS certified system, compliance with all standards is ensured.
-Hereby the end result is credible.
+Thus, the end result becomes credible.

 No chain is stronger than the weakest link